 10A.4 If BT does not receive the information set out in paragraph 10A.6, it shall provide a Mobile Emergency Call service to the Operator pursuant to paragraph10.

-10A.5 The Operator shall allocate to each radio station within the Operator System, which could convey a Telematics Emergency Call, a Zone Code/Cell ID and agree the area covered by each Zone Code/Cell ID with the relevant Emergency Organisations and provide to BT in the format set out in Appendix 225.1, for each Zone Code/Cell ID, at least one and where practicable up to three Connect To Numbers for each applicable Emergency Organisation.
+10A.5 The Operator shall allocate to each radio station within the Operator System, that could convey a Telematics Emergency Call, a Zone Code/Cell ID and agree the area covered by each Zone Code/Cell ID with the relevant Emergency Organisations and provide to BT in the format set out in Appendix 225.1, for each Zone Code/Cell ID, at least one and where practicable up to three Connect To Numbers for each applicable Emergency Organisation.

-10A.6 The Operator shall advise BT in writing of the Operator EDSP and shall convey a data message associated with the Telematics Emergency Call to the Operator EDSP.
+10A.6 The Operator shall advise BT in writing of the Operator EDSP and shall convey a data message associated with the Telematics Emergency Call to the Operator EDSP or convey modem information from an IVS for an eCall in line with its voice coverage capabilities.
 The Operator shall be responsible for ensuring that the Operator EDSP conveys such data message from the Operator System to the BT System in a format agreed by the Parties.
 The information within such data message shall include:

 10A6.1 the Ordnance Survey grid reference; and